iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>SMN</summary>

+Version 12.2.2
+- Fixed a minor error that occasionally displays when dismissing your Avatar.

 Version 12.2.1
 - Fixed an issue where Gearswaps builtin pet.hpp is too slow to refresh.
 Switched to bypassing it and calling windower.ffxi.get_mob_by_target('pet').hpp directly.